 You may have concerns about the costs involved in getting care and support at home.
 But if you have been assessed as needing care, you will also be assessed to see how much you can afford to pay towards the cost of services, while still having enough money to live on.

 The amount that social services departments pay towards care on your behalf varies depending on your local authority, although there are minimum requirements.

-When you have an assessment, your needs will be judged to see whether you’re eligible for services under the local eligibility criteria.
+When you have an assessment, your needs will be judged to see whether you’re eligible for services under the national eligibility criteria.

 If you’re found to have eligible needs the local authority has a duty to meet those needs but can charge for services.

 If the council has assessed you and you need care and support, you will then be means tested to see how much you need to contribute, if anything, and how much the council will pay towards it.

 Depending on which area you live in, you may have the option of using a personal budget to meet your needs.
 A personal budget aims to change the way in which services are assessed for, funded and arranged.
 It gives you more control and choice over the help you receive.
 From April 2015, everyone will have a personal budget.